thegrumpys/odop/docs/Help/features.md

 #### Open Design Optimzation : Platform &nbsp; (ODO:P)

-ODO:P is a web software application currently under development.
+ODO:P is a web software application (web app) currently under development.
-It provides a number of features and capabilities to facilitate the analysis and design of a broad range of problems where a mathematical model is available.
+It provides a number of features and capabilities to facilitate the analysis and design of a broad range of problems that have a mathematical model available.

 #### ODO:P is:

-Open Source
+* Open Source Software

+The ODO:P software is being developed as open source software.
+ The source code is freely available under the (permissive) MIT License.
+ There are no fees associated with use or resdistribution of the software.
+ You are free to modify or customise the software to suit your needs.
+ It is expected that various organizations may host the software on their servers and allow free use of the software by the general public.

-Browser Based
+* Browser Based

+The ODO:P software is expected to run on most modern web browsers.
+A very broad range of hardware and operating systems will be able to utilize the software.
+This includes Microsoft Windows and Apple MacOS, Linux systems plus many iOS and Android based mobile devices.
+As browser-based software, there is no "app" to be downloaded and installed.

-Responsive to different screen sizes
+* Responsive to different screen sizes

+Developed as a "responsive" web app as the software will change its screen layout and input behavior in response to the capabilities of the user's device.
+Note that while operation on a cell phone may be possible, the scrolling necessary to accomodate screen size limitations may impact productivity.

-Capable of directly producing the desired solution
+* Capable of directly producing the desired solution.

 The ODO:P software can eliminate the iterative analysis process that is common with more conventional approaches to design.
 While certainly capable of analyzing the performance of an existing design, ODO:P is at its best when used to develop solutions to difficult and highly constrained original design problems.

-Analysis  is just the beginning ...
+* Analysis  is just the beginning ...

- >>> Insert blather here. <<<
+ The user's ability to enter independent variables and compute dependent variables is the most basic of the software's capabilities.
+ In situations where that is the only capability, the designer is forced to iterate, basically guess values for inputs in order to produce the desired values of outputs.

 Inversion of design equations

  ODO:P is very versatile in its approach to design because it has the capability to invert the dependent-independent relationships of the design equations.
 This means that the designer can enter his design problem in exactly the terms that it is specified.
  For example, when designing a spring, if force and deflection at two points are specified, the program can solve the problem without explicitly using spring rate.
 If spring rate and maximum load are